GmbH & Co KG

 Our team in place offers highly competent advice, goal-oriented service, and information on relocation, settling-in and immigration of international employees and their families to companies as well as private individuals.

 Established companies or young start-ups – our experts are by your side!

 The catchment area of PROGEDO Stuttgart includes all areas around Freiburg im Breisgau, Heidelberg, Heilbronn, and Karlsruhe.

 Stuttgart is a prosperous city and has always had high prices for real estate, but during the last couple of years the prices have risen even further, much like in the rest of Germany.
-Our relocation manager in Stuttgart, Monika Meyer, knows every corner of Baden-Wurttemberg’s capital and she and her team are more than familiar with the city and its surrounding areas.
+Our team knows every corner of Baden-Wurttemberg’s capital and she and her team are more than familiar with the city and its surrounding areas.

 Furnished or unfurnished apartment, small or big home- our relocation specialists will find the perfect home for you with their know-how.

 Additionally, to our professional support of home search, we provide you with services concerning daycare for your children, organizing your driver’s license transformation, and dealing with authorities.

 We provide you with all necessary information on the application of a residence title.
 Be it checking your degree in Anabin, requesting a pre-approval letter from the federal employment agency, obtaining a visa or the application for an electronic residence title at the responsible department,